 The inspiration for giving it a whirl came from Eastern Europe.
 When I occasionally post about harvesting the fruit to make jelly, or this year when I collected a large amount of them to give to the distillery I’ve been working with, there is usually someone of Eastern European descent who comments “we put them een vodka” (for the record, the same comments come when I mention highbush cranberries).

 Putting fruit in vodka has a tendency to come off to me as a kind of cop-out, similar to when people tell me that they make tea out of some plant.
 You can make tea out of anything, and you can put anything in vodka.
 But, I’m sitting here drinking my words as I write, because it works, and they’re right.

-What I did, was make a simple mixture of vodka and sugar, to which I added a large amount of rowanberries.
-I put the mixture into a couple glass jars, and let it sit and mellow for a couple months.
+What I did, was make a simple mixture of vodka and sugar with a good amount of rowanberries.
+I put the mixture into a couple glass jars and let it sit and mellow for a couple months.
 When I took the lid off and snuck a taste, I was really surprised.

 - 1 lb vodka

 - Wash the berries, then mix with all ingredients, put into a mason jar, and allow to rest in a jar in a cool dark place for two months.